arthureffting/orca-notebook-tools/README.md

+`Please note: all example scripts' imports are realtive to the project root directory`

 # Orcalab notebooks analysis tools

 This repository contains a set of python tools to navigate and interpret the orca logbook data.

 It operates on handwritten data transcriptions stored as `json` objects in formats described in the `Format`section, and can be reused if subsequent enhancements to the handwriting recognition of the logbook data are available.

 ## Structure

 Each page has been divided into left and right side, to account for timestamps identified in different sides of the image.
 These pages and the lines included in them have then been organized in the following data structures.

 ### Breakpoints